-- 10. Government agencies will be stepping up enforcement of the safe distancing measures.
-Under the COVID-19 (Temporary Measures) Act passed in Parliament on 7 April 2020, first-time offenders will face a fine of up to S\$10,000, imprisonment of up to six months, or both.
-Subsequent offences may face a fine of up to S\$20,000, imprisonment of up to twelve months, or both. - 11.
+- Government agencies will be stepping up enforcement of the safe distancing measures.
+Non-compliance with the Infectious Diseases (Measures to Prevent Spread of COVID-19) Regulations 2020 is punishable with a fine of up to S\$10,000 or imprisonment of up to six months or both. - 11.
 Businesses that do not implement or comply with the government's safe distancing advisories may also be ineligible for government grants, loans, tax rebates and other assistance.